 Open Doors is encouraging the local church through strengthening its leadership and helping leaders take advantage of the many opportunities for ministry, even in the ongoing crisis situation in the country.
 It does so in cooperation with local church partnerships.
-Opportunities include the following:
+Opportunities include:

-- Literature distribution: Bibles, study Bibles, children's Bibles, New Testaments and Christian books - Discipleship training for leaders so they might teach others - Leadership training in general and specific for youth leaders - Big picture training - Various types of training on request of the various local churches in Syria - Trauma counseling and debriefing for people who have gone through very stressful situations - Partnering with the local church to care for and provide relief aid and rehabilitation programs to the many Syrian Christian IDPs - Building bridges between the various Christian denominations by sponsoring conferences to which all denominations are invited
+- Literature distribution: Bibles, study Bibles, children's Bibles, New Testaments and Christian books - Discipleship training for leaders so they might teach others - · Leadership training and specific youth leader training - · Big picture training - Various types of training on request of the various local churches in Syria - Trauma counseling and debriefing for people who have gone through very stressful situations - Partnering with the local church to care for and provide relief aid and rehabilitation programs to the many Syrian Christian internally displaced people (IDPs) - Building bridges between the various Christian denominations by sponsoring conferences to which all denominations are invited